Shūkōkai: History

 One of Tani's most senior students, Sensei Shigeru Kimura, left Japan in 1965 to teach Shūkōkai in Africa.
-He developed Shukokai even further, emphasizing its power and strength; and was regarded as an expert on the style.
-He continued to teach after travelling to Europe, before settling in the United States in 1970 at the age of 29, where he taught at Yonezuka's Cranford dojo for two years; creating the first Shukokai World Tournament in 1981.
+He developed his own version of Shukokai, emphasizing its power and strength; and was regarded as an expert on the style.
+He continued to teach after travelling to Europe, before settling in the United States in 1970 at the age of 29, where he taught at Yoshisada Yonezuka's Cranford, New Jersey dojo for two years; creating the first Shukokai World Tournament in 1981.
 Sensei Kimura died of a heart attack at the age of 54.
-Tani died on 11 January 1998.
+Tani died on 11 January 1998.After the passing of Chōjirō Tani, a formal assembly of the Shukokai General Council was held on 28 June 1998 to address the future of both the Shukokai style and the Tani-ha lineage of Shitō-ryū Karate.